DrGurka/PP_OS/PP_OS/Games/PC/README.txt

 The folder should have the same name as the rest of the files, the only difference should be the extension.

 You MUST have these:
-*.exe or *.bat (This is your game executable or a batch that runs the executable) [Prioritieses batch files first] *.png (This is your games thumbnail in the program)
+*.exe (This is your game executable)
+*.png (This is your games thumbnail in the program)

 You can also have these:
-*.txt (Here you can put info about your game or anything really) *.mp3 (If you want to have a theme song or anything playing while the user is looking at your game) *Title.png (If you want a custom title for your game add "Title" to the end of the gamename and the extension must be .png (Its height is recommended to be a maximum of 128px))
+*.txt (Here you can put info about your game or anything realy) *.mp3 (If you want to have a theme song or anything playing while the user is looking at your game) *Title.png (If you want a custom title for your game add "Title" to the end of the gamename and the extension must be .png (Its height is recommended to be a maximum of 128px))